Faculty Research Labs

-Dr. John Pérez's primary research interest in exploring how spirituality and religiousness influence mental and physical health across the lifespan.
+Dr. John Pérez's primary research interest is in exploring how spirituality and religiousness influence mental and physical health across the lifespan.
 He is particularly interested in the ways people use religious or spiritual resources (e.g., prayer, meditation, support from religious community) to cope with chronic illness and stressful life events.
 A related research interest focuses on identifying the cognitive, social, and cultural mechanisms that buffer high-risk individuals against major depression.
 Across both of these research domains, Dr. Pérez examines the strengths and needs of low-income, multicultural populations, especially Latinos.

 Cognition and Emotion Lab

 Dr. Marisa Knight's research interests are focused on the interplay between motivation, emotion and cognitive functioning across the lifespan.
 In one line of research, she is examining how particular emotion regulation strategies influence emotional experience and memory performance in older and younger adults.
-In another line of research, she is investigating the factors that lead to both the enhancement and impairment of memories that are associated with emotional arousal.
+In another line of research, she Heading 3is investigating the factors that lead to both the enhancement and impairment of memories that are associated with emotional arousal.

 Social Reasoning in Childhood Lab (SeaRCH)